 Employed persons can make voluntary contributions into their private pension provision – Pillar 3a – and at the same time reduce their tax bill considerably.
-Last year, an employee earning CHF 80,000 achieved tax savings averaging CHF 1,462; self-employed persons without a pension fund were able to save about 10 times as much.
+Last year, an employee earning CHF 80,000 achieved tax savings averaging CHF 1,462.
+Self-employed persons without a pension fund can even save about 10 times as much.

 Calculate your savings potential online with our tax savings calculator.

-If, as an employee, you start paying in the maximum statutory amount regularly - year for year - from the age of 35, you can save around CHF 40,000 by the time you reach retirement.
-For the self-employed, an amount of CHF 300,000 and more can be saved – without actually spending a single franc.
-And every invested franc benefits the payer in old age when it is repaid but only taxed at a very moderate special tax rate.
-There can be no doubt that this makes sense – especially in times of uncertainty concerning our Swiss retirement provision.
+If you start paying in the maximum statutory amount regularly - year for year - from the age of 35, you can save around CHF 40,000 in taxes by the time you reach retirement.
+For the self-employed, it can be CHF 300,000 or more.